-Prosecutions for human trafficking and CSEC offenses may commence at any time; in contrast, the statute of limitation for filing a trafficking-specific civil action is not lengthened or eliminated.
-Pursuant to Fla.
+35 Fla.
 Stat.
-Ann. § 775.15(18), (19) (Time limitations; general time limitations; exceptions), offense was committed, a prosecution of the offense may be commenced at any time, unless, at the time of the offense, the offender is less than 18 years of age and is no more than 4 years older than the victim.
+Ann. § 787.061(2)(b) defines "victim of human trafficking" as "a person subjected to coercion, as defined in s.
+787.06(2) [Human trafficking], or by any other means, for the purpose of being used in human trafficking; a child under 18 years of age subjected to human trafficking; or an individual subjected to human trafficking as defined by federal law."
+36 Further, Fla.
+Stat.
+Ann. § 775.15(13)(a), (16)(a)(4) provides, offense was committed, a prosecution of the offense may be commenced at any time, unless, at the time of the offense, the offender is less than 18 years of age and is no more than 4 years older than the victim.
 This subsection applies to an offense that is not otherwise barred from prosecution on or before October 1, 2014.

-(18) If the offense is a violation of s.
-800.04(4) or (5) [Lewd or lascivious offenses committed upon or in the presence of persons less than 16 years of age]19 and the victim was under 16 years of age at the time the
+(a) If the victim of a violation of . . . s.
+800.04 [Lewd or lascivious offenses committed upon or in the presence of persons less than 16 years of age] . . . , the applicable period of limitation, if any, does not begin to run until the victim has reached the age of 18 or the violation is reported to a law enforcement agency or other governmental agency, whichever occurs earlier